 Cons

-- With the high heel and heavy weight, they are not versatile for any cross-training activity
+- With the raised heel and heavy weight, they are not versatile for any cross-training activity

 - A very expensive shoe that requires a high level of investment